shariq1989/cookbook/content/recipe/rindsgulasch.md

 ----

-I hope you enjoy this Austrian beef stew with paprika and caraway recipe.
+I hope you enjoy our Austrian beef stew with paprika and caraway recipe.
 If you try it, be sure to let us know what you think!

 Other stew recipes from The Jamil Ghar: